muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T24A)
+- Fix: XML: (proposed) handling of vjoy (as input) device definitions not recognized in some profiles preventing the profile from loading correctly.

 ### (m77T24)
 - Fix: handle default value for Mode Device for new API.
 - Fix: adjust default message box minimum size to avoid a QT exception